-As you box up your dresser, leave out a few changes of clothes.
-Whether you arrive before your moving truck, you need another layer, or your travel outfit gets dirty, you’ll want extra clothes on hand.
-Depending on your work situation, consider packing your work ensemble in your vehicle as well.
+As you pack up your clothes, leave a few options out.
+You may arrive before the moving truck, need another layer or get your travel outfit dirty—whatever the reason may be, you’ll want extra clothes on hand.
 It is especially important to pack extra:

 - Undergarments and socks